henrique-efonseca/Astro-Pi/README.md

 # Code
-Our Algorithm has a run-time of approximately 3 hours (2 ISS orbits).
+Our Algorithm has a run-time of approximately 3 hours (2 ISS orbits). <br>
 Functions of our Algorithm:

 ```python